Interdisciplinary Studies: Specialization in Bioinformatics (PhD)

 Upon successful completion of the written and oral portions of the qualifying examination, the examination committee will recommend acceptance into PhD candidacy.
 Successful completion of the dissertation and its presentation and defense is established by the approval of the student's dissertation committee and the approval of the chair of the sponsoring department and the program chair.

-Applicants for interdisciplinary doctoral programs must present complete admission credentials and have an approved program of study in order to be formally admitted by the School of Interdisciplinary and Graduate Studies.
+Applicants for interdisciplinary doctoral programs must present complete admission credentials and have an approved program of study in order to be formally admitted by the Graduate School.

 - A 3.25 grade point average.

 - Competitive scores on the Quantitative, Verbal, Critical Thinking and Analytical portions of the Graduate Record Exam (GRE).

 - Proof of a Baccalaureate Degree and official transcripts of all undergraduate and graduate course work.

 - International students for whom English is not their primary language must show English language proficiency by one of the following:

 - TOEFL examination score at or above 550 (paper-based test and a 5.0 on the TWE test); 213 (computer-based test); or 79 (internet-based test)

 - IELTS test score of 6.5 or higher